Maxrosoft/python-week2/task_manager.md

 Choose an action: 1

 Current task list:
-1. [ ] Plant flowers in the garden
+1. [uncompleted] Plant flowers in the garden

 === Task Manager ===